opendatakosovo/cyrillic-transliteration/README.md

 ## What is CyrTranslit?
 A Python package for bi-directional transliteration of Cyrillic script text into Roman alphabet text and vice versa.

 By default, transliterates for the Serbian language.
-A language flag can be set in order to transliterate to and from Macedonian, Montenegrin, and Russian.
+A language flag can be set in order to transliterate to and from Macedonian, Montenegrin, Tajik and Russian.

 ## What is transliteration?
 Transliteration is the conversion of a text from one script to another.
 For instance, a Roman alphabet transliteration of the Serbian phrase "Република Косово" is "Republika Kosovo".